-Teach your kids always get permission before using the computer and always try to sit with them.
-If you can’t sit with them make them use the computer in an open area so you can see what they are doing.
+Teach your kids to always get permission before using the computer and always try to be there with them.
+If you can’t sit with them, make them use the computer in an open area so you can see what they are doing.

-Always update your browser, if you use Chrome or Firefox download a plugin which will prevent your kids from accidentally downloading the suspicious software and from visiting suspicious websites.
-For Chrome, we recommended Metacert Metacert will automatically block pages which are not suitable for your kids.
+Always update your browser.
+If you use Chrome or Firefox, download a plugin that will prevent your kids from accidentally downloading suspicious software and from visiting suspicious websites.
+For Chrome, we recommended Metacert Metacert will automatically block pages that are not suitable for your kids.

 4. Use a kid’s friendly search engine

-A kid’s friendly search engine will only list search results which they feel are suitable for kids.
+A kid’s friendly search engine will only list search results that they feel are suitable for kids.
 Here you can also use Famisafe parental apps to block content.
-Kid’s friendly search engine are Kidrex.org, searchypants.com and more.
+Kid’s friendly search engines are Kidrex.org, searchypants.com, and more.

 5. Keep personal info private

 Remind your kids not to give out information through email and registration forms.
-If they are unsure to encourage them to ask you first.
-Use a nickname in game consoles doesn’t use a real name.
+If they are not sure whether to share the information or not.
+Encourage them to ask you first.
+Use a nickname in game and social platforms is preferred.

 6. Encourage openness

-Encourage your kids to come to you if they encounter online that makes them feel uncomfortable or threatened.
-Don’t get angry and don’t blame your kids otherwise they won’t have turned you when they need help in the future.
+Encourage your kids to come to you if they encounter something online that makes them feel uncomfortable or threatened.
+Don’t get angry, and don’t blame your kids; otherwise, they won’t have turned you when they need help in the future.

 7. Use strict privacy setting

-Use strict privacy setting on your kid's phone as well as social media accounts.
-Set privacy in a way they can’t reach stranger.
+Use strict privacy settings on your kid's phone as well as social media accounts.
+Set privacy in a way they can’t reach strangers.
 For example, set friends on Facebook for posting will allow you to reach only people on their friend list.
-You can use parental control app to monitor these.
+You can use the parental control app to monitor these.

 8. Use do not track tool

-Most of the internet browser let you turn on do not track tool.
+Most internet browsers let you turn on do not track tool.
 To tell sites you don’t want cookies installed to track your kid’s online activities.
-You can manage this by tweaking your preferences so take a look at your settings with your kids to see how can you fine tune them.
+You can manage this by tweaking your preferences so take a look at your settings with your kids to see how you can fine-tune them.

 9. Verify people